Logistic map: Demographic model example

 The usual values of interest for the parameter r are those in the interval [0, 4], so that x_{n} remains bounded on [0, 1].
 The r = 4 case of the logistic map is a nonlinear transformation of both the bit-shift map and the μ = 2 case of the tent map.
 If r > 4, this leads to negative population sizes.
 (This problem does not appear in the older Ricker model, which also exhibits chaotic dynamics.)
 One can also consider values of r in the interval [−2, 0], so that x_{n} remains bounded on [−0.5, 1.5].

-Characteristics of the map
+Characterization of the logistic map

+The animation shows the behaviour of the sequence $x_n$ over different values of the parameter r.
+A first observation is that the sequence does not diverge and remains finite for r between 0 and 4.
+It is possible to see the following qualitative phenomena in order of time: